wdporter/acim/text/2-the-separation-and-the-atonement/v-the-function-of-the-miracle-worker/index.md

 ::: details Substituted

-*The sole responsibility of the miracle worker is to accept the Atonement for the miracle-worker’s self.</em>* ²This means you recognise that mind is the only creative level, and that mind’s errors are healed by the Atonement.
+*The sole responsibility of the miracle worker is to accept the Atonement for the miracle-worker’s self.*
+²This means you recognise that mind is the only creative level, and that mind’s errors are healed by the Atonement.
 ³Once you accept the Atonement, your mind can only heal.
 ⁴By denying your mind any destructive potential and reïnstating your mind’s purely constructive powers, you place yourself in a position to undo the level confusion of others.